Podcast: Download

 From this site I have taken almost all of my German phrases.
 That’s because it’s important to focus on your target language.

-Once I have material to work with, my approach is to review the phrases I want to memorize and make sure that I am comfortable with the grammar and etymology.
+Once I have material to work with, my approach is to review the phrases I want to memorize and make sure that I am comfortable with the etymology.
+I also want to develop an understanding of grammar by memorizing at least the basics.
 I then copy the sentences and the English translation into a spreadsheet.
 The spreadsheet is made up of the following columns:

 Here’s an example: